beaudie/vesc/doc/DebuggingTips.md

 qapitrace mytrace
 ```

+## Running ANGLE under RenderDoc

+RenderDoc thinks it's capturing GLES when presented with an ANGLE-backed application.
+To allow the
+ANGLE backend to be captured, RenderDoc provides a mechanism to disable hooking into EGL: set the
+`RENDERDOC_HOOK_EGL` environment variable to 0.

 ## Running ANGLE under GAPID on Linux

 [GAPID](https://github.com/google/gapid) can be used to capture trace of Vulkan commands on Linux.